 Wildlife Artist of the Year is one of the most prominent dates in a wildlife artist’s calendar.
 It is also one of DSWF’s most important fundraising events as it raises vital work protecting endangered species on the ground.

-Please do get in touch if you would like to find out more about sponsorship for 2021 and a huge thank you to our 2020 sponsors:
+Please do get in touch if you would like to find out more about sponsorship for 2021 and a huge thank you to this years sponsors:

 Neil and June Covey